jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (ii) in any other case, report the matter to the chief executive:
   (d) shall, where proceedings have been commenced under this Act in any court in relation to the child or young person in respect of whom the conference was convened, report the matter to that court:
   (e) shall, in every case, consult with a care and protection resource panel.
-(2) If a care and protection co-ordinator makes a report under subsection (1)﻿(c)﻿(i) or (ii), the person to whom that report is made may take any action under this Act that he or she considers appropriate.
+(2) If a care and protection co-ordinator makes a report under subsection (1)﻿(c)﻿(i) or (ii), the person to whom that report is made may take any action under this Act that the person considers appropriate.

 ### 32 Records of decisions, recommendations, and plans of family group conferences to be made available to interested persons
 (1) Every care and protection co-ordinator who convenes a family group conference under this Part shall ensure that a copy of every record made pursuant to section 29(3) in relation to that conference is given or sent to—